Session

 field:

-And to read the cookie from your app url, you need to set host_permissions
+And to be able to read the cookie from your app url, you need to set host_permissions

 , which will include your app url:

-Then you would be able to read the cookie value using chrome.cookies
+Then you would be able to share the cookie with API requests and also read its value using chrome.cookies

 API.